Its-Vichy/GuildedGenerator/README.txt

 > Email verified guilded account generator.

 - Add your proxies in data/proxies.txt.
-- Add your gmail in mail.py.
+- Edit the config file.
 - Add thread number / invite / referer (or but my referer <3).

 If the generator doesn't work i know but sometimes it work idk why guilded is broken so :(